linchpin/mesh/README.md

 ##Change Log

+###0.4.0
+* Updates to frontend templates for offset and custom css classes

 ###0.3.9
 * Added some style cleanup of the column resizer
 * Fixed a zindex issue when resizing columns